 "I'm just trying to follow her example."

 "If you will get Rick to the road I'll take these three into custody."

 The Willow retrieved her hauberk and sword and then remounted her horse.
 With the Raven's help, she pulled Rick up and started riding towards the road.
-The boy was now more alert and better able to hold on.
-Still the Willow only did was trot.
-The ambulance, with Wolf riding to give directions, had arrived and was closer than expected.
-It was only a few minutes before they met up.
+The boy now alert held on to her better.
+Still the Willow only did a trot.
+The ambulance, with Wolf riding to give directions, arrived closer than expected and in only a few minutes they met up.